-The Romans wanted to prove superiority over the Greeks, not only military but also cultural.
+The Romans wanted to prove superiority over the Greeks, not only militarily but also culturally.
 It forced some prose writers to become interested in literature.
-The main representative of the prose writers was Marcus Portius Cato, also active in politics.
+The main representative of the prose writers was Marcus Porcius Cato, also active in politics.
 He was the author of several works of a practical nature, more suitable for the Roman way of thinking.
 Cato, a great farmer, in the work “On cultivation” (De agri cultura), the oldest document of Latin prose which has survived, gave the methods of the most beneficial farming in the country estate.

 Another achievement was religion.
-In the 2nd century BCE Roman religion underwnt far-reaching Hellenization.
-The pantheon of Olympic gods was transplanted to Rome, and Roman gods were identified with the Greek.
+In the 2nd century BCE, Roman religion underwent far-reaching Hellenization.
+The pantheon of Olympic gods was transplanted to Rome, and Roman gods were identified with the Greeks.
 However, in public life, old cults and rites were preserved.
-In addition to the official cults of gods recognized by the state, there were also propagandist cults, such as the one of god Dionysus.
-The cult of Cybele, also known as the Great Mother, and was highly popular among slaves.
+In addition to the official cults of gods recognized by the state, there were also propagandist cults, such as one of the gods Dionysus.
+The cult of Cybele, also known as the Great Mother, was highly popular among slaves.
 Italy experienced a real invasion of the eastern cults of orgiastic character.

-From the beginning of the republic Roman temples were being filled with statues of the gods, works of the Etruscan masters.
+From the beginning of the republic, Roman temples were filled with statues of the gods, and works of the Etruscan masters.
 Many statues were brought from Greece, Sicily or the Hellenistic East where they were stolen.
-Realism, characteristic for the Roman society, had a great impact on this work.
+Realism, a characteristic of Roman society, had a great impact on this work.
 It manifested especially in the sculptures of figures who had characteristic facial features.
 Piety did not allow Romans to present gods or officials, representatives of the people, naked.